vidaud/seta/seta-doc/docs/user-guide/configuration/apis.md

 > You can verify the authorization token at [authorization doc]({{ setaUrls.auth_Token }}) passing the JWT access token as payload.

-At this point, Datasource API usage is set up and now it is possible to go to SeTA API to start using the methods under **seta-api-corpus** region for the upload of data.
+At this point, Data Source API usage is set up and now it is possible to go to SeTA Search API to start using the methods under **Corpus** namespace for the upload of data.

-### SeTA API
+### SeTA Search API

 #### Prerequisites

 #### EU Login Authentication

 Open a browser and go to seta-ui [login]({{ setaUrls.login }}) page.
 Connect with EU Login account or use a GitHub authentication.
-After that, you can open a new tab in the same browser or go to [SeTA API]({{ setaUrls.apiSeta }}).
+After that, you can open a new tab in the same browser or go to [SeTA Search API]({{ setaUrls.apiSeta }}).

 !!! info